Imran Ahmad Khan: Conviction

+Aftermath

+Ahmad Khan was expelled from the Conservative Party immediately following his conviction.

+Conservative MP Crispin Blunt, chair of the Parliamentary committee on LGBTQ+ rights, defended Ahmad Khan after the trial, but was criticised for his "disgraceful" comments on the conviction as a "dreadful miscarriage of justice" and an international scandal.
+Several members of the committee resigned in response to his statement; Blunt subsequently apologised and withdrew his comments.

+Ahmad Khan appealed against his conviction and sentence, but his appeal was dismissed in December 2022.
+On 5 December 2022, Ahmad Khan lost his appeal at the Court of Appeal.
+Both appeals were dismissed by three senior judges.
+Dismissing the conviction appeal, Mr. Justice Michael Sweeney, Dame Victoria Sharp, and Mr. Justice Thomas Linden said they had "no doubt" that the trial was fair and the conviction was safe.
+The hearing was also attended by Blunt.

+Ahmad Khan was released from HM Prison Brixton in south London on probation on 21 February 2023, having served half of his 18-month sentence.
+Ahmad Khan’s former agent and an independent councillor on Wakefield Council approached him as he exited the prison, asking if he had an apology for the people of Wakefield who had voted for him, but Ahmad Khan did not respond.

 Political positions

 Brexit

 Ahmad Khan supported Britain's withdrawal from the European Union.
 In an interview with Channel 4 he attributed his success in the 2019 general election to "Islington Remainers" who branded Leave voters "stupid, uneducated, racist or wrong".
 According to him, he decided to stand in the election because he came to believe British democracy was "under threat".

 In September 2020, in a debate about the United Kingdom Internal Market Bill, Ahmad Khan declared: "I am an ardent supporter of Brexit and look forward eagerly to the opportunity to bolster the United Kingdom's position by becoming an independent, self-governing nation, possessed of the confidence that flows from our vision and principled values".
 In his speech, he went on to explain his concerns over the Internal Market Bill before backing the legislation.

 National Trust coverage of slavery

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Ahmad Khan was among the signatories of a letter to The Telegraph from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".